Most Dangerous Cities in America per Capita 2026

 Jackson has been stuck at the top of the homicide rate list for major U.S. cities over the past few years.
 In 2023, there were 118 murders—that works out to about 78.8 per 100,000 people.
 In 2024, it dropped a little to 111 murders (77.2 per 100,000), but Jackson still had the worst rate in the country that year.

 What’s driving all this?
-Gang violence and drug-related crime that’s been going on for years, made worse by the fact that the police department doesn’t have enough officers and a lot of the hardest-hit neighborhoods are turning into food deserts.
-The city’s tried to fight back with things like the Jackson Crime Center—they’ve set up surveillance cameras to try to catch criminals and keep people from acting up in the first place—and the state has rolled out some anti-crime plans too.
+Gang violence and drug-related crime have been going on for years, made worse by the fact that the police department does not have enough officers, and many of the hardest-hit neighborhoods are turning into food deserts.
+The city has tried to respond with initiatives like the Jackson Crime Center—they’ve installed surveillance cameras to help catch criminals and deter bad behavior—and the state has rolled out anti-crime plans as well.

 Yeah, the numbers have come down a bit, but the murder rate is still all over the place and way too high.
-This is going to take serious, long-term investment in social services, policing, and just fixing the basic infrastructure of the city.
+So this is going to take serious, long-term investment in social services, policing, and basic infrastructure.

 How to Be Security-Conscious in Dangerous American Cities

-Trust Local Advice: Hotel staff, local residents, or community workers can offer invaluable insights into safer routes or neighborhoods.
+6. Trust Local Advice: Hotel staff, local residents, or community workers can offer valuable information on safer routes or neighborhoods.

 Conclusion